onepequity/onepequity/README.md

 LLaMA’s AWS integration (SageMaker, EC2) enables scalable AI, but setup complexity is a hurdle.
 My Task Engine Store simplifies this with pre-tuned models.

 Vision for LLaMA in Public Sector and Secure Environments
-My compliance expertise (175% faster approvals) proves LLaMA’s fit for regulated industries—its transparency and on-premises hosting make it the gold standard for secure AI.
+My compliance expertise (175% faster growth post compliance) proves LLaMA’s fit for regulated industries—its transparency and on-premises hosting make it the gold standard for secure AI.
 Data Privacy Commitment: Advocate for LLaMA’s on-premises deployment to ensure data sovereignty and compliance with privacy regulations (e.g., GDPR, CCPA), aligning with industry priorities for secure AI in regulated sectors.
+This trust extends seamlessly to data-sensitive Fortune 50 companies (e.g., Apple, financial institutions), where security and transparency are non-negotiable.